mirkin/pi-word-clock/docs/new_pi_setup.md

 yT{char} yank till after {char} to left yf{char} yank forward to char to right yF{char} yank yank left to char
+Registers
 "ay yank to register a
+"Ay append to register a
 "ap put from register a
+"+p paste from clipboard linux
-ctrl-r{register} paste from register in insert mode.
-Saves switching 0 is default register. ctrl-r ctrl-p {register} same but fixes indentation
+"*p pase from clipboard windows or mouse hilight linux" "ayy yank line to reg a ctrl-r{register} paste from register in insert mode.
+Saves switching 0 is default register. ctrl-r ctrl-p {register} same but fixes indentation :reg list registers
+:let @a=system('ls -al') puts result of ls -al into reg a ctrl R a

 *while in visual block mode *
 motions work to change block eg 20l or 10j